Ruba-Alharbi/Google-Data-Analytics-Capstone/README.md

 	* Casuals made 1837 rides, where **Electric bikes** accounted for 61.07% of all bike usage, significantly higher than the traditional bikes.
  	* Similar to members, casuals' usage was lower in the early morning, increased slightly by 8 AM to 129 rides overall, and then increased substantially in the evening.

 ## Act
+My analysis leads me to suggest the following:
+1. Expand the number of bikes in the stations at **Street Dr. & Grand Ave** and **Clark St & Elm St**, particularly during the **Summer**.
+2. Attract casual riders by offering additional services on the weekends.
+3. Since **classic** and **electric** bikes are preferred by casual riders, supply more of them.
+4. More research is needed regarding the short ride duration ("more resources").